 It may take some time before viewers start hitting you with likes and views.
 However, if you want to succeed, engage with your audiences and promote yourself persistently.
 Find a community and build a network around your channel.
 Reply to comments, ask and answer queries and most importantly, work on the feedbacks.

 5. Promote – Integrate Your Channel With Your Website And Invest On YouTube Advertisements

 If you have a website, share your YouTube videos on your website.
 Make sure they are on the home page, up in the centre.
 Share videos outside your YouTube channel to drive more traffic.
 Medium includes: Blogs, Instagram, Facebook, LinkedIn, Twitter and WhatsApp.
 You can also sync your website to your channel.

 If you want to up your game and ready to join the flying saucer, you may want to invest in YouTube advertisement to get your brand across the world.
-If you are targeting specific audience group like age, location and interest, YouTube Ads should be your best ally.
+If you are targeting a specific audience group like age, location, and interest, YouTube Ads should be your best ally.